ImgBotApp/InternetNL/detail/mail/auth/spf/verdict/good_en.md

-An SPF policy (TXT record) has been found.
+Your domain has a SPF-record.